Visit Podiatry Institute of the South

 What causes varicose veins?

 Your veins have tiny valves that help push blood back to your heart and lungs.
-When you have weakness or damage in one of those valves, your blood can leak backward and pool in a section of your vein, which causes a varicose vein to develop.
+When you have weakness or damage in one (or more) of these valves, your blood can leak backward and pool in a section of your vein, which causes varicose veins to develop.

 Your risk of varicose veins increases with age and if you spend long periods standing or sitting.
 Being overweight can also increase your chances of developing varicose veins.
 You’re also more likely to develop varicose veins if you have a family history of the condition.